 Does it make sense to combine a small battery with a heat pump?

-Yes, even smaller batteries help to smartly manage peak consumption.
+Yes, even smaller batteries help to smartly capture peak consumption.

-How much can I save on average per year with this combination?
+How much do I save on average per year with this combination?

-Depending on usage and electricity rates, this can go up to €500 to €1000.
+Depending on consumption and electricity rates, this can amount to €500 to €1000.

 Can I combine dynamic electricity rates with battery storage?